 "It’s hard to think of a more photogenic pizza than the square Detroit-style pies from the unassuming Apollonia’s.
-These dense, expertly cheesy pizzas are filled with crunch, cheese, and plenty of sauce, to be sure, but the place’s crispy, thin, round pies are also stellar, reflecting a pure New York City slice parlor in the heart of LA’s Mid-Wilshire area." - Eater Staff
+These dense, expertly cheesy pizzas are filled with crunch, cheese, and plenty of sauce, and they might even be a little bit salty for some folks (take that as a warning).
+But the strip mall shop’s crispy, thin, round pies are also stellar, reflecting a pure New York City slice parlor in the heart of LA’s Mid-Wilshire area.
+Note the limited hours as it’s closed Mondays and Tuesdays, and it’s only open for lunch and early evening service from Wednesday to Sunday." - Matthew Kang

 "A pizzeria in Mid-Wilshire participating in the LA Pizza Alliance event." - Rebecca Roland